collective/plone.app.locales/README.rst

 - plone.app.caching.pot
 - plone.app.caching-manual.pot

-This version is compatible with Plone 5.1.x.
+This version is compatible with Plone 5.1.x and Plone 5.2.x